 - WiFi (802.11)

 The high cost and inconvenience of installing wires has always made wireless technology attractive.
-Recently the cost has dropped to the point where it is being widely adopted.
+Recently, the cost has dropped to the point where it is being widely adopted.
+Wearable devices need wireless communication.
 There are now many competing standards, each with its own advantages and disadvantages in battery power consumption, transmission distance, and applicability to different uses.

 - LoRa, SigFox emerging standards for low power, long distance at low data rates

-- GPRS, GSM, and CDMA are standards for digital communication over cell phone networks.
+- LTE, LTE-M, GPRS, GSM, CDMA are standards for digital communication over cell phone networks.

 - Zigbee is designed for medium to short distance communication between sensors at medium to slow speeds.

 - Bluetooth LE and Bluetooth is a short distance communication protocol for wireless communication between consumer products without wires.

 - Wifi is used for networks over short and medium distances.

 - GPS provides position information worldwide from a system of satellites.

 - RFID is a low cost passive identification system, which uses no batteries.